top of page

 Let's examine the Boiled Frog, Tall Poppy, and Pollyanna Syndrome.
 Learn to recognize and deal with them in everyday life.
 In the first place, let's put a frog in cold, tepid water and start a gradual heating process.

-Boiled Frog Syndrome - when persistence becomes toxic
+Boiled Frog Syndrome: when persistence becomes toxic

 The frog is a remarkable creature that can regulate its body temperature in response to its surroundings.
 If a frog is placed in a pot of boiling water, it will acclimate to the temperature of the water.
 Therefore, if the cold water in the container is gradually heated, the frog will also react and raise its body temperature, although it may be barely noticeable.
 However, each time the frog adjusts to the new temperature, it expends energy.
-Moreover, raising the frog's body temperature generates another dose of heat.
+Moreover, raising the body temperature generates another dose of heat.

 When the water's temperature starts getting dangerously close to the boiling point, which is deadly for the frog - the frog will no longer have the strength to jump out of the vessel and will be boiled to death.
 It will not jump out of the water because it has expended too much energy to constantly adapt to changing external conditions.